Seán Keenan

 In January 1969, following the Dublin leadership of the IRA rejecting Seán Mac Stíofáin's proposal to set up an auxiliary IRA unit in Derry to protect the Catholic areas of the city, Keenan and others established a local IRA unit.
 Keenan was chairman of the Derry Citizens Defence Association between July and October 1969 and played a prominent role in the events surrounding the creation and defence of Free Derry, including the Battle of the Bogside.

 During the 1970 split within Sinn Féin and the IRA, Keenan sided with the Provisional faction; and later sided with Republican Sinn Féin during the 1986 split.
 In the late 1980s, he was made honorary Vice-President for life of the party until his death.

-His wife Nancy Ward, who died in October 1970, was a member of Cumann na mBan who was interned in Armagh Gaol in the early 1940s.
+His wife Nancy Ward, a member of Cumann na mBan, was interned in Armagh Gaol in the early 1940s.
+She died in October 1970.

 He is commemorated annually by Republican Sinn Féin in the month of March at the Seán Keenan Memorial (Celtic Cross) on Fahan Street in the Bogside area of Derry City.

 His son, also named Sean, was a Sinn Féin councillor.
-He died after a long battle with cancer in August 2006.